History of Tottenham Hotspur F.C.: Bill Nicholson and the glory years (1958–1974)

 In October 1958, with the pressure of a poor start to the season and failing health, Anderson resigned, to be replaced by Bill Nicholson.
 Nicholson had joined Tottenham as an apprentice in 1936, and the following sixty-eight years saw him serve the club in every capacity from boot room to president.
-He became the most successful Spurs manager, guiding Tottenham to major trophy success three seasons in a row in the early 1960s: the double in 1961, the FA Cup and European Cup semi-final in 1962 and the Cup Winners' Cup in 1963.
+He became the most successful Spurs manager, guiding Tottenham to major trophy success three consecutive seasons in the early 1960s: the double in 1961, the FA Cup and European Cup semi-final in 1962 and the Cup Winners' Cup in 1963.

 In Nicholson's first game as manager, on 11 October 1958, Spurs beat Everton 10–4, their then record win, but the team finished 18th in the league in his first season in charge.
 In the following 1959–60 season, Spurs improved to third place in the league, two points behind the champions Burnley.
 They also beat Crewe Alexandra 13–2 in the 1959–60 FA Cup with five goals coming from Les Allen.
 It remains the highest scoring FA Cup tie of the 20th century and is still the club's record win.
 In his first two years in charge, Nicholson made several signings—Dave Mackay and John White, the two influential players of the Double-winning team, as well as Allen and goalkeeper Bill Brown.